Plymouther/Plymouther/README.md

 # Hi there, I'm Emin Gani 👋

 Welcome to my GitHub profile!
-I'm a International Management Student with a background in **Japan-Studies and Backend Developement**.
-My interests span across **, Sustainability, Data Analytics, Backend Development, Digital Transformation, and Consulting**, with a strong focus on **CSRD Implementation**.
+I'm an International Management Student with a background in **Japan-Studies and Backend Development**.
+My interests span across **Sustainability, Data Analytics, Backend Development, Digital Transformation, and Consulting**, with a strong focus on **CSRD Implementation**.
 I see ESG and sustainability as data-driven regulatory systems that still have significant technical gaps.
 My goal is to contribute to their advancement through data analysis and data architecture, making sustainable processes more efficient and impactful.

 ## 🔥 About Me
 - 🎓 **Degree**: B.A. in International Business & Applied Business Japanese